 The door swings both ways on this one.
 Are you comfortable with the personalities of the people on their team?
 Would they mesh personality-wise with your team?
 In other words, do you have the same values, such as sharing a strong desire for attention to detail?
-Could you meet for a bite to eat after a long day at show-site, to continue building the friendship with your vendor/client?
+Could you meet for a bite to eat after a long day at show site to continue building the friendship with your vendor/client?

 Step #2 – Size Does Matter

 Find a partner that sincerely wants your business and will value your time.
-If your predominate booth size is a 20 x 20, you should shy away from vendors who strictly cater to the 50 x 50 and up crowd.
+If your predominant booth size is a 20 x 20, you should shy away from vendors who strictly cater to the 50 x 50 and up crowd.
 Know the prospective vendor’s business model.
 If there is a lot of overhead, you may be paying a premium price to cover it.
-We call that the Casino Rule: (because somebody has to pay for it.)
+Therefore, we call that the Casino Rule: (because somebody has to pay for it.)
 On the flip side—if you have a wide variety of needs, make sure that your prospective vendor has a broad network of experienced partners who can get any job done.

-Also, go to their web site and see what they view as their successes.
+Also, go to their website and see what they view as their successes.
 If you don’t see examples of projects that you could get excited over, maybe there’s a disconnect somewhere!

 Step #3 – Setting Expectations Up Front